iiiytn1k/IMG-1-02/README.md

 ### IMG102_UART_Display

-A python program sends the captured screen over UART to the STM32F103C8 microcontroller, then that data is displayed on IMG-1-02 display.
+A python program sends the captured screen over UART to the STM32F103C8 microcontroller, then that data is displayed on IMG-1-02 display with 4-colors pallete.

 How to use:
 1. Compile the firmware and flash the microcontroller.